Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Cloudinary image](../../Assets/Screenshots/DataHub/DataTypes/Configuration/CloudinaryImage.png "[Cloudinary image]")

 - *Folder*
   Enter a folder name where the images are put into.
 If the folder is not yet created in Cloudinary, it is automatically created when uploading the first image.
-Use placeholders to define product specific folder, for instance **{sku}**.
+Use placeholders to define product specific folders, for example **{sku}**.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Enable this toggle to set the C*loudinary Image* value read-only.
-Disable the toggle to set the *Cloudinary Image* value editable.
+  Enable this toggle to set the *Cloudinary Image* value to read-only.
+Disable the toggle to set the *Cloudinary Image* value to editable.
 By default, this toggle is disabled.

 - *Import Regex*
   Enter a regular expression to restrict the listed items for the import of images from Cloudinary.
 The restriction is applied to the filename.
 If the field is left blank, no restriction is applied.
 For detailed information about regular expressions, see https://regex101.com/.